swcarpentry/website/_posts/2016/04/2016-04-04-maintaining-a-lesson.md

 In our initial [discussion][], we decided it would be most straightforward to translate the novice Python lessons that used some fake "inflammation" data (now [python-novice-inflammation][]).
-Xix months later, we [announced][announced] the completion of [r-novice-inflammation], which was subsequently migrated to the lesson template.
+Six months later, we [announced][announced] the completion of [r-novice-inflammation][], which was subsequently migrated to the lesson template.

 The strengths of [r-novice-inflammation][] are that it focuses on language-agnostic programming principles and parallels the standard Python lesson.
-Its main weakness of this is that many of our R instructors are enthusiastic about their favorite language, and preferred to have a lesson focus on how it, in combination with packages like [dplyr][], could be used for data analysis.
+Its main weakness is that many of our R instructors are enthusiastic about their favorite language, and preferred to have a lesson focus on how it, in combination with packages like [dplyr][], could be used for data analysis.